carlsmith/coffeeshop/scripts/main.coffee.md

     editor.on "change", editor.updateStatus
     $descriptionDiv.on "input", editor.updateStatus

+## General Keybindings

+These are all the keybindings for outside of the slate and editor.

-This handles keydown events in the description div, giving the div its keybindings.
+This function handles keydown events in the description div, giving the div its keybindings.

     $descriptionDiv.bind "keydown", (event) ->